 A community’s downtown is the face it presents to the world.
 Its condition speaks volumes about the health of the local economy, whether or not local residents and property owners reinvest in themselves, and even the history of the community’s development.
 A vibrant downtown—or the lack of one—affects the community’s ability to attract and retain the residents, businesses and institutions, jobs, and investment that enable a place to thrive.

-Over the past several decades, drastic changes in the way Americans live, work, shop and play have led to the decline of many of our country’s traditional downtowns and Main Streets.
-However, at Minnesota Main Street, we believe that with hard work and the right approach, we can reestablish Main Street as the heart of the community.
+Starting in the 1950s, drastic changes in the way Americans live, work, shop and play have led to the decline of many of our country’s traditional downtowns and Main Streets.
+However, at the Preservation Alliance of Minnesota, we believe that with hard work and the right approach, we can reestablish Main Street as the heart of the community.
 By stimulating local business development, reinvesting in historic buildings, embracing our unique assets, and finding creative new ways to reconnect with the greater community, our traditional commercial districts are reemerging as centers of local pride.
 Sign up to receive regular updates.

 In 1977, the National Trust for Historic Preservation launched the Main Street Program as a three-year pilot aimed at preserving deteriorating downtown buildings in three Midwestern communities.
 The success of the initial pilot led to the formation of the National Trust Main Street Center (NTMSC) in 1980.
-Four points make up the core of NTMSC’s comprehensive approach to downtown revitalization:
+Four points make up the core of this comprehensive approach to historic commercial district revitalization:

 Design: preserving local heritage and improving the physical environment of the Main Street district